Lychee: Uses, Benefits, Side Effects and More By Dr. Rajeev Singh

 Taking lychee with certain drugs can increase the risk of bleeding.
 These drugs include aspirin, warfarin, heparin, clopidogrel, ibuprofen, and naproxen.

 From supporting heart health and boosting immunity to enhancing skin health, lychee offers multiple benefits when consumed in moderation.
 However, like any other fruit, it’s essential to enjoy it mindfully, considering its natural sugar content and potential side effects.
 Whether you eat it fresh, blend it into smoothies, or add it to sweet dishes, lychee can be a delicious and healthy addition to your diet.
-Indulge in this juicy superfruit and reap its many benefits!
+Enjoy this juicy superfruit and its many benefits!

 Lychee has a sweet and floral flavour with a hint of tartness.
 Its taste is often compared to a blend of grape and pear, with a slightly musky aroma.
 The flesh is juicy and delicate, making it a refreshing and exotic fruit.